cookiecutter/cookiecutter-django/docs/deployment-on-heroku.rst

 .. code-block:: bash

     heroku create --buildpack https://github.com/heroku/heroku-buildpack-python

+    # Setup heroku requirements
+    pip install django-heroku
+    pip freeze > requirements.txt

+    # In your base/setting.py file, append the following:
+    import django_heroku

+    # All the way at the bottom of the file
+    # ...

+    django_heroku.settings(locals())

     heroku addons:create heroku-postgresql:hobby-dev
     # On Windows use double quotes for the time zone, e.g.